phoenixframework/phoenix_live_view/guides/server/security-model.md

     different *authentication* requirements or whenever you need to change root layouts.

-  * Your authentication logic (logging the user in) is typically part of your regular web request pipeline and it is shared by both controllers and LiveViews.
+  * Your authentication logic should typically be part of your regular web request pipeline and it is shared by both controllers and LiveViews.
 Authentication then stores the user information in the session.
 Regular web requests use `plug` to read the user from a session, LiveViews read it inside an `on_mount` callback.
 This is typically a single database lookup on both cases.
-Running `mix phx.gen.auth` sets up all that is necessary.
+Running `mix phx.gen.auth` sets up all the initial necessary modules and logic.

-  * Once authenticated, your authorization logic in LiveViews will happen both during `mount`/`handle_params` (such as "can the user see this page?") and during events (like "can the user delete this item?").
+  * Once authenticated, your authorization logic in LiveViews will happen both during `mount/3`/`handle_params/3` (such as "can the user see this page?") and during events (like "can the user delete this item?").
 Those rules are often domain/business specific, and typically happen in your context modules through the use of scopes.
 This is also a requirement for regular requests